inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-3a-making-decision-with-ai.en.md

 type: activity
 ---

-# Activity: Decision Making with AI and Education
+# Activity: Decision Making with AI in Education

 This short activity proposes to revisit the 3 main degrees of involvement of AI in decision making with a feedback illustrating each type of decision in the field of education.